caseywatts/caseywatts.github.io/book/all-chapters.md

 ## Homework

 - Think about times you wish you had behaved differently.
-Look out for opportunities where "debugging" could help you end up with a better outcome.
+Look out for opportunities where debugging could help you end up with a better outcome.
-- Draw out the "IPO Model" from memory.
+- Draw out the IPO Model from memory.
 - Try explaining "inner vs outer brain" to a friend or coworker.